Bailiffs And High Court Writs (HCEO).

 • The bailiff sold your vehicle, and you were NOT GIVEN A VALUATION

-According to the law, the debtor is entitled to receive a valuation of controlled goods before they are sold.
-These valuations can be conducted independently, or the bailiff may provide one arbitrarily, although the most reliable valuation is typically obtained through a written assessment by a dealer principal at a franchised dealership affiliated with the vehicle's manufacturer.
-Alternatively, quick valuations can be obtained by searching eBay completed (sold) listings for the same model and condition of the vehicle.
+The law stipulates that the debtor must receive a valuation on controlled goods before they are sold.
+While the law allows for independent valuations or those made by the bailiff, the most reliable and legally accepted valuation is a written one from a dealer principal at a franchised dealership for the vehicle's manufacturer.
+This type of valuation carries significant weight.
+Alternatively, you can obtain a quick valuation by referring to eBay completed (sold) listings for the same model and condition of the vehicle.

 • Learn More